DanTappan/VISCA-Game-Controller/README.md

 ## Bitfocus Companion interface

-To implement the features of automatically putting the selected camera into the preview window, and the "Preview to Program" function, the program requires that BitFocus Companion be running one the machine, with the UDP API configured.
-See the BitFocus Companion documents.
+To implement the features of automatically putting the selected camera into the preview window, and the "Preview to Program" function, the program requires that BitFocus Companion be running on the machine, with the UDP Raw Socket API configured.
+See the [BitFocus Companion documentation[(https://user.bitfocus.io/docs/companion).

 In order to implement these functions, the program assumes that one page of buttons in Bitfocus Companion (defaults to page 99) are configured as follows:
 - Row 0, columns 1-4 : Select inputs 1-4 as the Preview